Student Responsibilities

 - Important: Accommodations are not retroactive.
 They only begin once your faculty formally receives your Accommodation Letter.

-- Need Help?
+Need Help?
 Schedule an appointment if you need assistance with this process.

-- Beyond Letters: You’ll also use the DS Student Portal to schedule tests, request notetakers, and download class notes, as applicable.
+Beyond Letters: You’ll also use the DS Student Portal to schedule tests, request notetakers, and download class notes, as applicable.

 3. Meet with Your Instructors

-- Your Action: You are responsible for meeting with your instructors to discuss your accommodations.
+- Meet with Instructors: You are responsible for meeting with your instructors to discuss your accommodations.
+Connect with instructors by email or meet during their office hours.

 - Be Prepared: Understand your accommodations and how to discuss your needs effectively with your instructors.